Home

 Finding something unhealthy you are doing and correcting it is a wonderful approach.
 But bargaining can lead to guilt and to setting yourself up for failure.

-When you say you will do something – learn to rest, have a good diet, etc, and then you don't keep your resolutions for long, it usually means that your actions come from bargaining.
+A characteristic of bargaining is that although you say you will do something– learn to rest, have a good diet, etc, you don't keep your resolutions for long.

 With bargaining, you are trying to do things in your own strength: I will be a better person.